 13. Generic Medication

 “The Equate brand of generic medication is a good option if you are looking for good deals on things like Ibuprofen and Naproxen,” Bodge said.
 “In general, I have found generic medicines to perform as well as their branded counterparts, but at a fraction of the price.
-Four hundred tablets of 200mg Ibuprofen are $7.72, where 100 200mg Advil is $8.47.”
+500 tablets of 200mg Ibuprofen are $7.72, whereas 100 200mg Advil is $8.47.”

 14. Non-Organic Produce

 Organic produce is usually cheaper elsewhere, but you can find good deals on non-organic fruits and vegetables at Walmart.
 Shopping for produce at Walmart can be a good alternative to Costco, where you have to buy in bulk and risk the items going bad before you eat them all.

 “It’s worth checking the quality of the produce at your local Walmart,” Ramhold said.
 “If you find some that looks delicious, odds are you’ll spend far less on it there than you will at higher-end grocery stores.
 Shopping for produce at Walmart means only buying what you need and will eat, long before it goes bad.”

 You can find low prices on school and office supplies year-round at Walmart, but prices are particularly low right before the new school year.

 “During the back-to-school season, you can stock up on everything the kids need for the school year before it even begins,” Ramhold said.

 There are some clothing items you might be better off buying at a higher-end retailer, but for basics, Walmart prices can’t be beaten.

 “I always go to Walmart to pick up basic T-shirts, shorts and leggings for my daughter for a few bucks.
 These are great for undershirts and play clothes,” said budgeting expert Andrea Woroch, who recommends the brand Garanimals.